 In the History dialog at the bottom, you can see a list of all of the commits you’ve made.
 If you want to jump back in time to one of them, copy the 7 letter code (known as the “hash” of the commit; it is a unique identifier) in front of it into the “Branch off of” field above.
 Pick a name for a new version, and click “Create a new branch off of…”.

 It will snap all of the files in the project back to that point in time, and you can now make further commits along a new path — while still retaining all of your old commits on the old path.

 You can easily jump to any commit from any branch at any time — so feel free to experiment!
 Make a commit to save your current work, then jump back to a previous commit to try a different approach.

 Have you gone back in time and decided your first attempt was better?
 Turn your attention to the “Existing Branches” panel on the right.
 This will list any branches your project has—

 master is the default starting branch.
 To switch to a different branch, click the blue double arrow button next to the name of the branch you want to switch to.

 If you’re ever unsure of what branch you’re on, the top of the page should list “On branch ___”.

 Gitpod workspaces are not permanent.
 Even if we make git commits, if the workspace is deleted so is all of our work!
 This is where GitHub comes in.
 We can push all of the commits we’ve made to our repository on GitHub where it will live forever.
 If our Gitpod workspace gets destroyed we can just re-create another one from the latest commit on GitHub!

 Before you can push to GitHub, you need to give Gitpod access.
-Head over to the Access Control panel on Gitpod and make sure you check “write public repos” and click “Update”.
+Head over to the Integrations under your account settings in Gitpod and make sure you check “public repos” and click “Update”.

 You’ll need to stop and start any running workspaces for the changes to take affect, but once you do simply click the “Push the GitHub” button and you should be all set.